ZeroStudMuffin/CEA2/README.md

 - OCR results are cleaned with `OcrParser` before barcode scanning.
 - Captured labels are perspective corrected using OpenCV and converted to grayscale prior to OCR for better accuracy.
 When debugging, the **Show Crop** button saves this grayscale warped image before displaying it so you can inspect exactly what ML Kit saw.
 - The **Show Log** button in debug mode displays any debug messages captured during processing.
- - The parser now outputs only a roll number and customer name, displayed on two lines in the Bin Locator screen.
-Any prefix before the first underscore in the roll number is removed so users see only the numeric portion.
+ - The parser now outputs only a roll number and customer name on two lines.
+  Any prefix before the final underscore in the roll number is removed so users see only the numeric portion.
+Customer lines use the `Cust-Name:` prefix.
 - Once roll, customer and bin are present a **Send Record** button appears when batch mode is enabled.
 In default mode a full-screen bin menu pops up and selecting a value uploads immediately.
 Requests are POSTed with the user's